-Not All Outgoing Links On This Website Are Affiliate Links
+Not All Outgoing Links On My Website Are Affiliate Links

-You can assume that any link that you click while on this website that brings you to another website is an affiliate link and this website will earn compensation as a result.
+You can assume that any link that you click while on my website that brings you to another website is an affiliate link and I will earn compensation as a result.
 Just be aware that this is not always the case.

-For instance, this website sometimes links to Wikipedia which contains additional detailed information about specific topics.
-Those links from this website to Wikipedia are never affiliate links.
+For instance, I sometimes links to Wikipedia which contains additional detailed information about specific topics.
+All links from my website to Wikipedia are never affiliate links.
+I provide those links to empower you to continue your research.

-Other examples include the meditation resources (Headspace and Insight Timer) that this website finds or found useful.
-The outgoing links from this website to Headspace and Insight Timer are not affiliate links.
-This website receives no benefit from directing you to them even if you purchase from them sometime in the future.
-It’s just this website’s way of giving back. 🙂 🙂
+Other examples include the meditation resources (Headspace and Insight Timer) that I find or found useful.
+All outgoing links from my website to Headspace and Insight Timer are never affiliate links.
+I receive no benefit from directing you to them even if you purchase from them sometime in the future.
+It’s just my way of giving back. 🙂 🙂

 In 2015, the Federal Trade Commission released their new rules for Disclosure Compliance.
 These rules are set in place to ensure that readers or viewers of web media (blogs, YouTube videos, etc.) know if the blogger/presenter is sponsored, endorsed, or partnered with a different company.
 In blog terms, the readers need to know if the blogger is making money by sharing a link or product.